Efficient Parameter Estimation of Truncated Boolean Product Distributions: PSGD for Learning Truncated Boolean Product Distributions

-For the correctness of Algorithm~\ref{algo:sgd}, it is essential that it runs in a convex region.
-We can show that there exists a ball $\mathcal{B}$, centered at the initialization point $\vec{\hat{z}}$, which contains $\vec{z}^{\ast}$.
-The radius of the ball depends only on the lower bound $\alpha$ of $\D(S)$ (Assumption~\ref{as:mass}).
+For the correctness of \Cref{algo:sgd}, it is essential that it runs in a convex region.
+We can show that there exists a ball $\mathcal{B}$, centered at the initialization point $\vec{\hat{z}}$, which contains $\vec{z}^{\star}$.
+The radius of the ball depends on the lower bound $\alpha$ of $\D(S)$ (\Cref{as:mass}) {and the parameter $\lambda$ of the anti-concentration condition}.
 We can prove that Assumptions~\ref{as:anticon}~and~\ref{as:mass} always hold inside $\mathcal{B}$.
-That is, for any vector $\vec{z} \in \mathcal{B}$ (and the corresponding parameter vector $\vec{p}$), the anti-concentration assumption holds for $\D_{S}(\vec{p})$ and the mass assigned to the truncation set $S$ by $\D_{S}(\vec{p})$ can be lower bounded by a polynomial function of $\alpha$.
+That is, for any vector $\vec{z} \in \mathcal{B}$ (and the corresponding parameter vector $\vec{p}$), both the anti-concentration assumption and the mass assigned to the truncation set $S$ by $\D_{S}(\vec{p})$ can be lower bounded by a polynomial function of $\alpha$ {and an exponential function of $1/\lambda$ (this is where the exponential dependence on the anti-concentration parameter comes up)}.

 Under these two assumptions, we can prove that the negative log-likelihood is strongly-convex inside the ball $\mathcal{B}$.
-Hence, while Algorithm~\ref{algo:sgd} iterates inside $\mathcal{B}$, the truncation set has always constant mass and the negative log-likelihood remains strongly-convex.
-Consequently, Algorithm~\ref{algo:sgd} converges to the true vector of natural parameters $\vec{z}^{\ast}$.
-The complete analysis of the SGD algorithm can be found in Appendix~\ref{app:sgd-an}.
+Hence, while \Cref{algo:sgd} iterates inside $\mathcal{B}$, the truncation set has always constant mass and the negative log-likelihood remains strongly-convex.
+Consequently, \Cref{algo:sgd} converges to the true vector of natural parameters $\vec{z}^{\star}$.
+The following theorem is the main result of the steps described above.